-- A Mixin instance MUST only be associated with resource instances, not types, either at creation-time or run-time - A Mixin instance MAY introduce additional resource attributes when applied to a resource instance.
-The names of those attributes MUST be exposed through the Mixin.attributes attribute inherited from Category.
-E.g. a Location Mixin defining the "com.example.location" attribute MUST have Location.attributes = [ com.example.location ]. - A Mixin instance MAY define Actions which will be made applicable to any resource instance associated with the Mixin.
-Actions defined by a Mixin are exposed through the Mixin.actions attribute which represent the association between a Mixin instance and the Actions it defines. - A Mixin instance MAY be related to another Mixin instance.
-If Mixin B is related to Mixin A, any resource instance associated with Mixin B will receive the resource capabilities defined by both Mixin B and Mixin A. See Mixin Relationships below. - A Mixin instance defining no additional resource capabilities is considered to be a tag. - A Mixin instance applied a resource instantiation time MAY cause additional provider-defined side-effects to occur, side-effects not visible through the OCCI discovery mechanism.
-Templates that pre-populate certain attributes of a resource instance SHOULD be implemented using such Mixin instances.
+• A Mixin instance MAY introduce additional Attributes when applied to a resource instance.
+The name and properties of those OCCI Attributes MUST be exposed through Mixin.attributes inherited from Category.
+E.g. a Location Mixin defining the "com.example.location" OCCI Attribute MUST have Location.attributes populated with a single Attribute instance where Attribute.name is "com.example.location".

+- A Mixin instance MAY define Action instances that will identify additional invocable operations on any resource instance associated with the Mixin.
+Actions defined by a Mixin are exposed through the Mixin.actions model attribute that represent the association between a Mixin instance and the Action instances it defines. - A Mixin instance MAY be related to another Mixin instance.
+If Mixin B is related to Mixin A, any resource instance associated with Mixin B will receive the resource capabilities defined by both Mixin B and Mixin A. See Mixin Relationships below. - A Mixin instance defining no additional resource capabilities is considered to be a tag. - A Mixin instance MAY be used as a resource template.
+A template define default values for OCCI Attributes to be applied at resource creation-time.
+See section 4.4.7.